toRatnesh/Learning/CPP/CPP_OOP/02_CPP_OOP_Classes_And_Objects.rst

 Class object of Self type
 ----------

-*8Can a C++ class have an object of self type?**
+**Can a C++ class have an object of self type?**

-A class declaration cannot have a non-static object of self type. **Although a class declaration can contain static object of self type and pointer to self type.**
+A class declaration cannot have a non-static object of self type. **Although a class declaration can contain static object of self-type and pointer to self-type.**

 If a non-static object is member then declaration of class is incomplete and compiler has no way to find out size of the objects of the class.

-Static variables do not contribute to the size of objects.
-So no problem in calculating size with static variables of self type.
+**Static variables do not contribute to the size of objects.
+So no problem in calculating size with static variables of self type.**

 For a compiler, all pointers have a fixed size irrespective of the data type they are pointing to, so no problem with this also.